olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

     (select (round (* 100 (- 1 (/ purchase_price selling_price))) 2))

-To build a SQL from an S-expression, it's a basic recursive evaluation:
+To build a SQL string from an S-expression, it's a basic recursive evaluation:

 ```php
 /**